tdaprogrammer/AntiScreenLockVeyon/README.md

 https://github.com/veyon/veyon/pull/622/files/81a3ec6456118d5c819ac68507fbf63555442c92 xd
 a non admin user can talk with the driver, that's good news!
 Compile veyon for windows is a lot of pain...
 And it may not be a good idea...
-Since the driver is accesible for non local users use the IOCTL_WRITE to do some kind of unlock acl bypass?
+Since the driver is accesible for non local users use the IOCTL_WRITE to do some kind of unlock
+acl bypass due to the lack of FILE_DEVICE_SECURE_OPEN?